1cupsemisweet chocolate chips or chopped chocolate

 To make the cake, put the chocolate and butter in a large microwave-safe bowl, and heat until the butter is melted and the chips are soft, about one minute.
 Stir until the chocolate is melted and the mixture is smooth.
 If you need to reheat, do for 10 seconds at a time and stir.

-Add the sugar, salt, and vanilla extract and stir to combine.
+Add the sugar, salt, vanilla, peppermint extract and stir to combine.

 Add the eggs and stir until smooth.
 Add the cocoa powder and stir until just combined.
 Don’t over mix.

 Pour the batter into the prepared pan and bake the cake for 25 minutes or until the cake has a thin crust on the top and the center registers 200°F on an instant-read thermometer.

 Let the cake cool on a wire cooling rack for 10 minutes.
 Loosen the edges of the pan with a butter knife and carefully turn it upside down onto a cake plate or serving plate.
 The bottom of the cake will now be the top of the cake.
 Let the cake cool completely.